Important Information About EB-2 National Interest Waivers (NIW)

 What is the meaning of National Interest Waiver?

-- A foreign national who passes the three-prong test in Matter of Dhanasar decision:
+2. A foreign national must pass the three-prong test in Matter of Dhanasar decision.
+We must effectively prove that:

-- proposed endeavor is of substantial merit and national importance;
+- The applicant’s proposed endeavor is of substantial merit and national importance;

-- well positioned to advance the proposed endeavor; and
+- The applicant is well positioned to advance the proposed endeavor; and

-- On balance it would be beneficial to waive the job requirement for the foreign national.
+- On balance it would be beneficial to waive the job requirement for the foreign national because of their valuable expertise.

 Is applying under EB-2 NIW beneficial?